Elaidzha1940/FlipTransition/README.md

 ⌨️ Flip Transitions.
 =======

-Bring your SwiftUI apps to life with captivating 3D card flips! ✨
+Bring your SwiftUI apps to life with captivating 3D card flips.
 -------

 Unleash the power of SwiftUI's Card Rotation Effect and create unforgettable user experiences.
 Imagine tapping a card and watching it magically flip to reveal hidden content.
 Smooth, eye-catching animations add a touch of wow factor and elevate your projects to the next level.